 If your due date is fast approaching, take a look at our tips on how to prepare your home for your baby’s arrival, leaving you more time to marvel at the newest member of your family.

-Assemble and learn how to use any gear before the birth
+Assemble and learn how to use any equipment before the birth

-The stroller, car seat and bedside crib are things you’ve probably already set up but don’t forget about the smaller pieces of gear ahead of your baby’s birth.
+The pram, car seat and bedside crib are things you’ve probably already set up but don’t forget about the smaller pieces of equipment ahead of your baby’s birth.
 Try and think beyond the immediate couple of days after your baby arrives too – often the need for something arises unexpectedly.
-Whether it’s a formula maker, ear thermometer or baby carrier, it’s a good idea to familiarize yourself with any essentials and check everything is in good working order.
+Whether it’s a formula maker, ear thermometer or baby carrier, it’s a good idea to familiarise yourself with any essentials and check everything is in good working order.
 The last thing you’ll need is to be fumbling around for the instructions at 3am.

 Fill your freezer with meals

 Clear out your freezer and fill it with prepared meals.
-Whether it’s ready meals, homemade recipes or ordered in, a good supply of pre-portioned meals that you can throw in the microwave or oven and eat one-handed will be a lifesaver.
+Whether it’s ready meals, homemade recipes or ordered in from Cook, a good supply of pre-portioned meals that you can chuck in the microwave or oven and eat one-handed will be a lifesaver.
 And don’t forget about the sides!
 Either cook and freeze portions of rice and pasta or buy enough store-bought pouches.

-Set up a couple of diaper changing stations around your home
+Set up a couple of nappy changing stations around your home

-You’ll be changing your baby’s diaper 8-10 times a day so save yourself the hassle of trudging upstairs to the nursery for each change.
-Instead, invest in a couple of caddies (or even just use a couple of shoeboxes) and fill each of them with diapers, wipes, nappy cream and any other diaper-changing essentials you need.
+You’ll be changing your baby’s nappy 8-10 times a day so save yourself the hassle of trudging upstairs to the nursery for each change.
+Instead, invest in a couple of caddies (or even just use a couple of shoeboxes) and fill each of them with nappies, wipes, nappy cream and any other nappy-changing essentials you need.
 Place one in each of the areas of your home where you’ll be spending most of your time (e.g. your bedroom and living room).
-Include a muslin too and use it as an impromptu diapering mat.
+Include a muslin too and use it as an impromptu changing mat.